Ribble Valley Flies the Flag for Armed ForcesPublished Tuesday, 21 June 2016

 “We are delighted and honoured to be flying the Armed Forces Day flag from the iconic Clitheroe Castle Keep.”

-Since 2009, Armed Forces Day has been marked annually with events large and small throughout the UK, and this year’s celebrations will include a major commemoration in the City of Stirling, Scotland.
+Since 2009, Armed Forces Day has been marked annually with events large and small throughout the UK.